ProjectMindBreaker.org

 PICK A FIGHT WITH OUR FOUNDERS VISION OF SHARED PROSPERITY?
 NO, THANK YOU.

-It wasn’t His armies on the streets of America, entering homes, farms, and businesses at will, seizing and closing news and book presses, closing harbors and preventing fishermen from pursuing their catch with blockades, that brought them prosperity and unity – the Patriots replied with resistance.
+It wasn’t His 1774 retaliations, putting His armies on the streets of America, entering their homes, farms, and businesses at will, seizing and closing news and book presses, closing harbors and preventing fishermen from pursuing their catch with blockades, that brought them prosperity and unity – the Patriots replied to retaliations with resistance.
 It wasn’t the King’s insistence that only British ships could ply the oceans and that all international trade must be carried by companies to which He assigned the monopoly privilege – the Patriots replied by breaking these blockades where they could.
 It wasn’t His rump courts dispensing favorable treatment to some while punishing others for pursuing their own way to build better lives – the Patriots insisted their own elected representatives push back against invalid assertions of royal authority.

 Freedom was not free in the 1770s.
 It still isn’t today.
 It requires vigilance to avoid being trampled by selfish interests of a privileged few over the broad common interests of the People.....